saint-hong/my-first-git/README.md

 ## Instroduction

-This is my first git
+This is my first git.
+This is huge. date : 2020.01.22
+I learend use of git at DSS School, Git teacher.
+When i saw this caption, i will becomming git master and happy.

 ## Prequisite
 ```html